-This is certainly a positive figure for the AI market and is largely fueled by investment form large companies.
+This is undoubtedly a positive figure for the AI market and is primarily fueled by investment from large companies.

-Startups and small and medium-sized enterprises have to deal with different budgets and investment strategies not only compared to large companies, but also by comparison within their market.
-Investing in artificial intelligence can represent a great opportunity for SMEs a growth opportunity for the company itself, plus improving its reputation for being more competitive and cutting-edge.
+Startups and small and medium-sized enterprises have to deal with different budgets and investment strategies not only compared to large companies but also by comparison within their market.
+Investing in artificial intelligence can represent an excellent opportunity for SMEs, a growth opportunity for the company itself, plus improving its reputation for being more competitive and cutting-edge.

-Artificial intelligence technologies are adopted by companies for several reasons.
+Companies adopt artificial intelligence technologies for several reasons.
 SMEs should invest in artificial intelligence solutions, not only to benefit from business growth but also for the numerous other business advantages:

-As we have mentioned, recruitment and Talent Acquisition is one of the areas in which artificial intelligence is particularly productive and this is also demonstrated by the development of ad hoc technologies, designed to improve and enhance the recruitment process, such as Inda.
+As we have mentioned, recruitment and Talent Acquisition is one of the areas in which artificial intelligence is exceptionally productive.
+This is also demonstrated by developing ad hoc technologies, such as Inda, to improve and enhance recruitment.

-The greatest advantage that AI brings in talent management is its ability to deal with high numbers of applications without compromising the effectiveness of the results.
-It also has the power to automatically extract and analyze data, feeding the CV database and simultaneously improving the experience of the candidates; it provides the recruiter with the necessary tools to precisely search for the right candidate
+The most significant advantage that AI brings in talent management is its ability to deal with high numbers of applications without compromising the effectiveness of the results.
+It also has the power to automatically extract and analyze data, feeding the CV database and simultaneously improving the experience of the candidates; it provides the recruiter with the necessary tools to search for the right candidate precisely.

-With Inda you can do this and much more: you can provide candidates the automatic compilation of application forms, you can search for the most qualified candidate in line with your job description by scanning your CV database with semantic search or you can easily generate and share CVs anonymously with your colleagues and clients (for outsourced hiring).
+With Inda, you can do this and much more: provide candidates with the automatic compilation of application forms.
+You can search for the most qualified candidate per your job description by scanning your CV database with a semantic search.
+Alternatively, you can easily generate and share CVs anonymously with your colleagues and clients (for outsourced hiring).

-These are just some of the advantages that can push SMEs to invest their budget in artificial intelligence projects: a market that will certainly continue to grow and develop, helping to attract even more skilled talent to contribute to the growth of the company.
+These are just some of the advantages that can push SMEs to invest their budget in artificial intelligence projects: a market that will undoubtedly continue to grow and develop, helping to attract even more skilled talent to contribute to the company’s growth.